 Evaluate Expr.
 Although ISO standard dictates that 'A=1+2, B is A' works and unifies B to 3, it is widely felt that source level variables in arithmetic expressions should have been limited to numbers.
-In this view the eval function can be used to evaluate arbitrary expressions.72 msb(+IntExpr)
+In this view the eval function can be used to evaluate arbitrary expressions.74 msb(+IntExpr)

 Bitvector functions The functions below are not covered by the standard.
-The msb/1 function is compatible with hProlog.
-The others are private extensions that improve handling of -unbounded-integers as bit-vectors.
+The msb/1 function also appears in hProlog and SICStus Prolog.
+The getbit/2 function also appears in ECLiPSe, which also provides setbit(Vector,Index) and clrbit(Vector,Index).
+The others are SWI-Prolog extensions that improve handling of -unbounded-integers as bit-vectors.

-Return the largest integer N such that (IntExpr >> N) / 1 = := 1.
-This is the (zeroorigin) index of the most significant 1 bit in the value of IntExpr, which must evaluate to a positive integer.
+Return the largest integer N such that (IntExpr >> N) /\ 1 =:= 1.
+This is the (zero-origin) index of the most significant 1 bit in the value of IntExpr, which must evaluate to a positive integer.
 Errors for 0, negative integers, and non-integers.